markquinn12/poker/README.md

 - Kotlin
 - Groovy

-You are free to use any 3rd party libraries/frameworks.
-If you choose Kotlin or Groovy, you'll need to modify the build file to support compilation of these files.
+You are welcome to add any 3rd party libraries/frameworks.
+If you choose Kotlin or Groovy, you'll need to modify the build file to support compilation of these languages.
 It is recommended you use at least JDK version 8.

 If you choose JavaScript, you'll need to re-implement the skeleton code and tests in this repository.
 You will also need to include clear instructions for how to build/run the tests e.g.
 > execute `npm install` followed by `npm run test` in the project root

+The goal is to pass the test suite.
+If there isn't a test for a particular case, e.g. an invalid string being passed to the `PokerHand` constructor, you may ignore it.

 ### GitHub
 - Clone or download this repo (do not fork it)